Richard Nixon 1968 presidential campaign: Republican National Convention

 The 1968 Republican National Convention was held from August 5 to 9 at the Miami Beach Convention Center in Miami Beach, Florida.
 At the convention, Richard Nixon won the nomination for president on the first ballot with 692 delegates.
 Behind him finished Governor Rockefeller, second with 277 delegates, followed by Governor Ronald Reagan, in third place, having just entered the race, accruing 182 delegates.
-Nixon's early nomination occurred partly because he held on to delegates in the South largely influenced by Senator Strom Thurmond of South Carolina, and delegate Charlton Lyons of Louisiana.
+Nixon's early nomination occurred partly because he held on to delegates in the South largely influenced by Senator Strom Thurmond of South Carolina, Harry Dent, then chairman of the South Carolina Republican Party, and delegate Charlton Lyons of Louisiana.
+Thurmond, Dent and Lyons agreed to support Nixon after Nixon and his subordinates made concessions regarding civil rights, the Supreme Court, and the choice of a vice-presidential candidate.

 Following nomination, Nixon held his hands in the air with his trademark "V" sign of victory, delivering an acceptance speech written over the preceding weeks.
+The speech critiqued the Johnson administration and appealed for law and order both at home and abroad.
 In his speech, he remarked: Tonight I do not promise the millennium in the morning.
 I don't promise that we can eradicate poverty and end discrimination in the space of four or even eight years.
 But I do promise action.
 And a new policy for peace abroad, a new policy for peace and progress and justice at home.

 He called for a new era of negotiation with communist nations, and a strengthening of the criminal justice system to restore law and order.
 Marking himself as a champion of the American Dream, he stressed greater unity, invoking the silent majority.
 Nixon also discussed economics, articulating his opposition to social welfare, advocating programs designed to help African Americans start their own small businesses.
 By the end of his address, he promised that "the long dark night for America is about to end."

 Following the speech, Nixon formally selected Governor Spiro Agnew of Maryland as his running mate, who received 1119 delegate votes, with the distant second being Governor Romney with 186.
 Agnew was relatively unknown nationally, and was selected due to his purported appeal to African Americans, and work for the Nixon campaign after an embarrassing experience as the head of the Draft Rockefeller movement.
 It was later noted that the convention had featured Nixon as the centrist candidate with Rockefeller to his left and Reagan to his right.
 The same analysis applied to the general campaign, as commentators noted that Nixon would stand to the right of the still undecided Democratic nominee but would fall to the left of American Independent Party candidate George Wallace.